motion/orbit/packages/automagical/README.md

       () => this.val,
       val => {
         this.val2 = val + 1
+        // and if you want async stuff that cancels on next reaction, good luck...
       },
       {
         // have to set this to get a nice log